facebook/react-native-website/cnwebsite/versioned_docs/version-0.57/out-of-tree-platforms.md

 ### Bundling

 As of React Native 0.57 you can now register your React Native platform with React Native's JavaScript bundler, [Metro](https://facebook.github.io/metro/).
 This means you can pass `--platform example` to `react-native bundle`, and it will look for JavaScript files with the `.example.js` suffix.

-To register your platform with RNPM, your module's name must start with a `react-native-` suffix.
+To register your platform with RNPM, your module's name must match one of these patterns:

+- `react-native-example` - It will search all top-level modules that start with `react-native-`
+- `@org/react-native-example` - It will search for modules that start with `react-native-` under any scope
+- `@react-native-example/module` - It will search in all modules under scopes with names starting with `@react-native-`

 You must also have an entry in your `package.json` like this:

 ```json
 {